usdot-fhwa-stol/stol-its-msg/utils/codegen/codegen-py/README.md

 - Make sure docker daemon is up and running
     - `sudo systemctl start docker` (for ubuntu)
     - use docker desktop for mac os (for mac os and windows)

-- Make sure TestMessage01.asn is present in asn1/raw/carma_j2735
+- Make sure TestMessage00.asn is present in asn1/raw/carma_j2735

-- Make sure cmake
+- Make sure cmake is installed
+    - `sudo apt install -y cmake` ( for ubuntu )
+    - `brew install cmake` ( for mac os )
+    - Download the installer from [cmake.org/download](https://cmake.org/download/) ( for windows )
 ###

 ### Steps